 *This might not be true.

 **This still might not be true.

-Christian A. Dumais is the only American writer, humorist and public speaker living in Wrocław, Poland.
+Christian A. Dumais is the Digital Content Director at Elephate, an SEO agency in Wrocław, Poland.
 His most recent book is SMASHED: THE LIFE AND TWEETS OF DRUNK HULK.
 Follow him on Twitter: @PuffChrissy.